SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/2-ObjectStructure/objectStructure.md

 Memory addresses form a sequence ranging from 0 to the highest integer that can be represented in a word.
 For example, on 64-bit processers the maximum address is 2^64, thus it can address 2^64 different bytes.
 Memory cells are said to be contiguous if their addresses are contiguous.
-Note that Figure *@fig:32vs64Architectures@* only shows addresses that are multiple of a word, although each 1-byte cell also has an address.
+Note that Figure *@fig:32vs64Architectures@* only shows addresses that are a multiple of a word, although each 1-byte cell also has an address.
 Representing memory addresses as data is what is commonly referred to as pointers.

 Usually, processors also define concepts such as _half-word_ and _double-word_.